Karol0801/Database-project/README.md

 The primary objective of the project was to design and implement a database for a company offering a diverse range of studies, courses, and webinars.

 The project encompassed the following stages:

-Creating the database from scratch.
+- creating the database from scratch
-Populating each table with exemplary data.
+- inserting exemplary data into each table
-Developing views, functions, procedures, and triggers.
+- developing views, functions, procedures, and triggers.
 The complete project description can be found in "documentation.pdf" file.

 Below is the ER diagram of the created database: